Contributor: Shelby Ocana

 - Human Rights and Cultural Memory (Argentina and Chile): Talk with survivors of the Dirty War, human rights activists, and participate in legal proceedings addressing human rights abuses.

 - Leadership in Social Justice and Public Policy (California and Mexico): Learn about Mexico’s recent political history, and join an experiential internship on a policy issue like immigration, health, civil rights, and more.

 - Socio-Ecological Sustainability in Southern Chile: Live as a conservationist in a natural retreat area and build a collaborative environmental and socio-ecological sustainability plan.

-- Global Health in Mexico: Serve in a clinic, a children’s educational center, or a training center for environmental sustainability and turn your interest in health, human rights, and justice into a career.
+- Community Health in Mexico: Serve in a clinic, a children’s educational center, or a training center for environmental sustainability and turn your interest in health, human rights, and justice into a career.